mowazzem/pbpms/README.md

 Initializing the repository to do something great.
-Hopefully everything will be going great.
+Hopefully everything will be going fine.